1st Supervisor: Rick Southworth, King’s College London

 Project Description / Background:

-This project would best suit a biologist/biochemist.
+This project would best suit a biologist/biochemist or a biologically-minded chemist.

 - Clarke M, Collins R, Darby S, et al. Effects of radiotherapy and of differences in the extent of surgery for early breast cancer on local recurrence and 15-year survival: an overview of randomised trials.
 Lancet 366: 2087-2106, 2005.